 The Corporation operates a retirement community that financed a large expansion and renovation project in 2009 with \$90 million of revenue bonds issued by the Town of Hamden.
 Since then, the Corporation has paid down over \$40 million of debt but experienced difficult market conditions and a successful but slower than expected fill of new units.
 These events have caused the Corporation to suffer losses from operations in recent years.
-The Corporation has been successful at increasing occupancy and reducing losses from year to year and its 2017 annual plan is intended to achieve higher occupancy and financial results, but future results are not assured.
+The Corporation has been successful at maintaining occupancy and reducing losses from year to year and its 2018 annual plan is intended to continue to improve financial results, but future results are not assured.